jericakin/docs/docs/yaml/index.md

 #### Node with NPM

-The following sample adds a 2nd container to run a Mongo database along-side a `npm test` container.
+The following sample adds a 2nd container to run a Mongo database alongside an `npm test` container.

 There is also now a push test called `has_file` that checks for the existence of a file called `package.json` to only activate the `npm test` goal when the